mathie/mathie.github.io/_posts/2006/2006-10-04-railsconf-europe-2006-keynote-jim-weirich.markdown

 - Geekery
 - railsconfeurope
 - Ruby and Rails
-comments:
-- id: 605
-  author: Ryan Bates
-  author_email: rbates@artbeats.com
-  author_url: ''
-  date: !binary |-
-    MjAwNi0xMC0wNCAxOTowMDo0MCArMDEwMA==
-  date_gmt: !binary |-
-    MjAwNi0xMC0wNCAxODowMDo0MCArMDEwMA==
-  content: <p>I can completely understand adding namespaces to libraries, but I'm
-    perplexed by his suggestion to namespace "everything you write".
-Does he really want you to namespace all models, controllers, helpers, etc. in a Rails project?
-    That seems unconventional and would no doubt be difficult to do.
-The way I see it, why bother namespacing something you won't be using outside of your application.
-    It's just easier that way.</p>
 ---
 > This is the eighth in a series of articles of me writing up my notes from
 > from RailsConf Europe 2006.
 They are all first drafts, probably